hsinnan75/MapCaller/README.md

 - Read files

-    All reads files should be in FASTA or FASTQ format.
-FASTQ files can be compressed with gzip format.
-We do not support FASTA files with gzip compression.
+    All reads files should be in FASTA/FASTQ format.
+Input files can be compressed with gzip format.
     Read sequences should be capital letters.
 The quality scores in FASTQ are not considered in the alignments.
-The alignment result will not be different in either format.

     If paired-end reads are separated into two files, use -f and -f2 to indicate the two filenames.
 The i-th reads in the two files are paired.
 If paired-end reads are in the same file, use -p.
 The first and second reads are paired, the third and fourth reads are paired, and so on.
 For the latter case, use -p to indicate the input file contains paired-end reads.

 - Output file

-    MapCaller outputs a SAM file [optional] and a VCF file.
+    MapCaller outputs a SAM/BAM file [optional] and a VCF file.

 # Parameter setting